Watch the Parade

 Arts and Crafts

 We know the possible scene at your house: Mom is busy cranking out a feast in the kitchen.
 Dad is watching football.
 The kids are bored or cranky or running wild with their cousins.
-Set the youngsters up with some simple craft materials so they can make these festive creations, or — even easier yet — break out the crayons and print out some holiday coloring pages to keep them entertained until turkey time.
+Set the youngsters up with some simple craft materials, or — even easier yet — break out the crayons and print out some holiday coloring pages to keep them entertained until turkey time.

 Help Out the Hosts